About this site

 You could call this a fan-site.
 But only of the vehicle and the people that build it, not the nazi regime.
 Let that be clear.

-This is not an attempt to simple copy other people's work or violate rights, I gladly quote and link to the owners of the material, or will remove material if the owner insists.
+If you find anything wrong in rights, ownership, I gladly quote and link to the owners of the material, or will remove material if the owner insists.

 I always asked myself why.
 Why has this ugly, coffin shaped box grabbed me.
 The immense conflict of the 2nd world war, with its high price in human dead and sacrifice is in itself so ugly, that with it all wars should be put in a museum.
 Why then are we spending time and effort on a war machine?